 Example: For a restaurant, bids may be adjusted if someone searches at 8.00 p.m. on a Thursday when people are more likely to make a reservation for the weekend, compared to 8.00 a.m. on a Monday.

-Description: Google Ads can optimise Search and Display bids based on which remarketing list someone belongs to, and can also account for how recently a user was added to that list.
-Search also takes into account each list that a user is on, for a given campaign or ad group.
+Description: Google Ads can optimise Search, Display and Hotel bids based on which remarketing list someone belongs to.
+Search and Display can also account for how recently a user was added to that list.
+Search also takes into account each list a user is on for a given campaign or ad group.

 Example: For an online clothing retailer, bids may be adjusted if a person has already browsed a product during a previous site visit, and whether they added it to a shopping basket last week, when they’re more likely to want to buy it soon, as against last month.